 Once a child is emancipated or an adult, a relationship with them is supposed to be loving, kind, respectful, and beneficial in a RECIPROCAL fashion.

 If an adult child loathes a parent, finds their goodwill ANNOYING, and does nothing but take extreme emotional and financial advantage of a parent or family unit while they callously show an appalling lack of care, consideration, or appreciation?

 Once a person shows you who they really are at their core, believe them.
 No blood bond can cause a Cluster B thinker to value or appreciate having an ongoing, lifelong relationship with a loving, kind, and HUMAN parent.

-Consider their betrayal and essential abandonment of you, as their despised and/or discard pile parent, as YOUR “Get out of jail FREE” card.
+Consider their betrayal and essential abandonment of you, as their despised and/or discard pile parent, as YOUR “Get out of Jail FREE” card.

-Once they turn 18 and disappear or they do things like lie to your face, break personal trust, strive to socially shame and ridicule you, break financial or physical trust, they abuse a pet, they gaslight targeted marks in order to do things like manufacture hateful triangulations between you and their love interests/friends/in-laws, they take the side of an abusive parent or toxic grandparent known for being INSANELY abusive, etcetera… let them go.
+Once they turn 18 and disappear or they do things like lie to your face, break personal trust, strive to socially shame and ridicule you, break financial or physical trust, they abuse a pet, they gaslight targeted marks in order to do things like manufacturing hateful triangulations between you and their love interests/friends/in-laws, they take the side of an abusive parent or toxic grandparent known for being INSANELY abusive, etcetera… let them go.